 Batz, Wilhelm “Willi”, born on 21-05-1916 at Bamberg,

-entered the Luftwaffe in 1935.
+as his ideal of a fighter pilot.
 He trained as a fighter pilot at the Flying School at Kaufbeuren

 and the fighter pilot school at Bad Aibling, but was assigned instructing duties from 1937.
 He was promoted Leutnant on 01-11-1940.
 His repeated requests for a transfer to combat duty were rejected.
 After 5.000 flying hours instructing at the Flying School at Kaufbeuren and the Fighter Pilot School at Bad Aibling, Batz was finally transferred to 2./Ergänzung-Jagdgruppe Ost